 For Horse Creek, flow-based blocks (Figure 5-2) were developed from analysis of fish passage and floodplain inundation criteria that are discussed in greater detail in Sections 6.1 and 6.2, respectively.
 The threshold for fish passage was determined to be 15 cfs and was used to define the threshold or transition between the low-flow Block 1 and medium-flow Block 2.
-The threshold for floodplain inundation was determined to be 78 cfs, and this flow was identified as the threshold or transition differentiating the medium-flow Block 2 and high-flow Block 3.
-Based on the sensitivity of the floodplain inundation, the high flow Block 3 was divided into two subblocks (Block 3a and Block 3b) at a high-flow threshold of 172 cfs.

-For reference, 15 cfs is the 23rd percentile, 78 cfs is the 57th percentile and 172 cfs is the 72nd percentile.
+The threshold for floodplain inundation was determined to be 78 cfs, and this flow was identified as the threshold or transition differentiating the medium flow Block 2 and high flow Block 3.
+Based on the sensitivity of the floodplain inundation, the high flow Block 3 was divided into three subblocks (Block 3a, Block 3b and Block 3c) at flow thresholds of 172 cfs and 644 cfs.
+For reference, 15 cfs is the 23rd non-exceedance percentile, 78 cfs is the 57th non-exceedance percentile, 172 cfs is the 72nd non-exceedance percentile, and 644 cfs is the 93rd non-exceedance percentile.
 These blocks are defined using the flow record from May 1, 1950, through December 31, 2021, at the USGS Horse Creek at SR 72 near Arcadia, FL (No. 02297310) gage.
 Days are assigned to the following blocks based on daily average flow, regardless of calendar date:

-- Block 1 Flows less than or equal to 15 cfs - Block 2 Flows greater than 15 cfs and less than or equal to 78 cfs - Block 3a Flows greater than 78 cfs and less than or equal to 172 cfs - Block 3b Flows greater than 172 cfs
+- Block 1 Flows less than or equal to 15 cfs - Block 2 Flows greater than 15 cfs and less than or equal to 78 cfs - Block 3a Flows greater than 78 cfs and less than or equal to 172 cfs - Block 3b Flows greater than 172 cfs and less than or equal to 644 cfs - Block 3c Flows greater than 644 cfs

 Figure 5-2.
-Flow blocks superimposed on a hydrograph of median observed daily, i.e., day of the calendar year, flows (solid blue line) at the USGS Horse Creek at SR 72 near Arcadia, FL (No. 02297310) gage.
-The high flow Block 3 is divided into two sub-blocks as shown by dashed green horizontal line.
-The boundary between the high-flow Block 3 and medium-flow Block 2 is shown as a purple dashed horizontal line.
-The boundary between medium-flow Block 2 and low-flow Block 1 is shown as a red dashed horizontal line.
-The median hydrograph is shown here for reference; blocks were determined based on fish passage and floodplain inundation criteria, not on the median flows.
+Flow blocks superimposed on a flow duration curve (solid blue line) at the USGS Horse Creek at SR 72 near Arcadia, FL (No. 02297310) gage.
+The high flow Block 3 is divided into three sub-blocks as shown by green and orange vertical lines.
+The boundary between the high-flow Block 3 and medium-flow Block 2 is shown as a red vertical line.
+The boundary between medium-flow Block 2 and low-flow Block 1 is shown as a black vertical line.
+The flow duration curve is shown here for reference; blocks were determined based on fish passage and floodplain inundation criteria, not on the median flows.